Tengyez/TheDilemma/README.md

 ## Description

 This is a psychological research game made based of the prisoner dilemma.
+We made this based of the theme "what would you make if the world's ending in 7 days"

 ## Getting Started